habibamaher/StarMapBH/README.md

 - Stellarium API - For constellation and star mapping
 - GitHub - version control and collaboration

+Features:
+- Real time star & constellation map
+- Weather overlay
+- Fun facts & educational snippets about stars and astronomy
+- Local sky view with localized information of the Kingdom of Bahrain

+Project Developed by:
+Habiba Maher A01222

+This project is for educational purposes only.

 How to Run the project:
 1- Clone the repository:
  ```bash